WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{e}destrian detection\cite{cao2021handcrafted} is a crucial task widely studied in computer vision owing to its central role in ensuring safety and preventing accidents.
-Due to the limitations of RGB cameras in capturing pedestrian features under low-light environments, the integration of infrared modality with RGB modality considerably enhance the reliability of pedestrian detection\cite{zhang2023RGB}, and thus has attracted growing research interests.
-With the rapid development of deep learning techniques, recent years have witnessed the broad applications of multispectral pedestrian detection based on convolutional neural network (CNN) in various real-world tasks such as surveillance, robotics, and autonomous driving, etc. It is vital for these time-sensitive tasks to explore lightweight and efficient network architectures with competitive accuracy.
+Pedestrian detection is a crucial task widely studied for autonomous driving owing to its central role in ensuring safety and preventing accidents.
+Due to the limitations of RGB cameras in capturing pedestrian features under low-light environments, the integration of infrared modality with RGB modality \cite{MPD-1,MPD-2} considerably enhances the reliability \cite{KAIST2015,FLIRDataset}, and attracts growing research interests.
+Recent years have witnessed rapid development of deep learning-based multispectral pedestrian detection methods.

+Detection speed and accuracy are equally critical for time-sensitive autonomous driving scenario, since delayed or low-precision detection will both lead to severe consequences.
+Therefore, it is vital to explore lightweight and efficient frameworks that also provide competitive accuracy.
 However, the substantial differences in feature representation and semantic information between modalities pose a great challenge to fast feature extraction and effective crossmodal fusion.

-Existing multispectral detection methods\cite{liu2016CleanKAIST,ARCNN2019,RPN2017Konig,MSDS2018,MLPD2021,MBNet2020,tang2022piafusion,wang2022RISNet,zhang2023TripleNet,TCDET2020,yang2022BAANet,CMPD2022,CIAN2019} equally treat the feature extraction of RGB and infrared modalities, and typically adopt a dual-stream framework with symmetrical CNN backbones.
-Since extracting features for different modalities via CNN layers in parallel will inevitably entail extra computational burden, it is quite challenging to find a new network with fewer parameters and higher accuracy simultaneously.
-On the other hand, we know that infrared images and RGB images have clearly distinct features\cite{yang2022BAANet,CMPD2022}.
-In particular, infrared images contain more high-frequency contours while RGB images convey richer textures.
-Therefore, in order to improve multispectral detection performance, it is necessary to adopt different approaches to extract complementary features from different modalities.
+Existing multispectral detection methods \cite{MSDS2018,ARCNN2019,CIAN2019,MBNet2020,MLPD2021,CMPD2022,liu2016CleanKAIST,RPN2017Konig,tang2022piafusion,wang2022RISNet,zhang2023TripleNet,TCDET2020,yang2022BAANet,ICAFusion} equally treat the feature extraction of RGB and infrared modalities, and typically apply symmetrical backbones for both RGB and infrared modalities.
+This symmetry ignores the inherent disparity between spectra, and will inevitably entail extra computational burden.
+Therefore, it is quite significant and challenging to find a new network with fewer parameters and high accuracy simultaneously.
+On the other hand, infrared images and RGB images have clearly distinct features \cite{CMPD2022,yang2022BAANet}.
+RGB images have richer information about textures and colors \cite{MD-1}, which necessitate dense network to resolve.
+Conversely, infrared images lack internal texture, and mainly contain valuable geometry details including low-frequency thermal blobs and high-frequency contours.
+Processing infrared stream with heavyweight neural layers results in significant computational redundancy, and may overfit to thermal sensor noise like quantization artifacts.
+It is suggested to design dynamic frequency-domain filters for efficient infrared feature extraction.